trilitech/tezos-developer-docs/docs/tutorials/mobile/part-2.md

      };
      ```

-     Leave it empty for now and edit it later and explain what to write.
+     You will add more to this file later.

-   - TopPlayersScreen.tsx : it is the player ranking page.
+   - TopPlayersScreen.tsx: The player ranking page.

      ```typescript
      import { IonPage } from '@ionic/react';